 Specifies the first initiation of the monitor display from the installed PCI Express graphics card or the onboard graphics.

-▶ IGD Video Sets the onboard graphics as the first display.
+▶ IGD Video (Note) Sets the onboard graphics as the first display.

-▶ NB PCIe Slot Video Sets the PCI Express graphics card on the PCI Express slot controlled by the North Bridge as the first display.
+▶ PCIe 1 Slot Sets the graphics card on the PCIEX16 slot as the first display.
 (Default)